HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 What is a good HYROX time?

-What is average HYROX time?
+What is the average HYROX time?

 Is sub 90 minutes good?